-I will be using a polling software (e.g., Poll Everywhere or Zoom Polls) to interact with students in each class session.
+I will be using a polling software (e.g., Poll Everywhere) to interact with students in each class session.
 To have an objective measure of your class participation, I will assign 20 of the 25 points based on your participation in the class polls.
-Participation in 80% of the class polls throughout the semester is required to receive the full 20 points.
+Participation in 70% of the class polls throughout the semester is required to receive the full 20 points.
 The remaining 5 points will be based on your contributions to class.